Cat Health

 How to Spot Early Signs of Illness in Your Cat

 Cats are evolutionarily designed to hide weakness.
 In the wild, showing illness makes you prey.
-In our homes, this instinct means cats often hide symptoms until a disease is advanced.
-By understanding the subtle early signs, you can catch problems when they're most treatable.
+This instinct means cats often hide symptoms until a disease is advanced.
+Understanding subtle early signs can catch problems when they're most treatable.

 Changes in Appetite